-Your Multi-Touch Chassis Display has four controls to adjust the video display.
+Your Multi-Touch Chassis Display has seven controls to adjust the video display.

-- Menu Shows or hides the on screen display menu. - Select -- Highlights the current menu option and enables you to scroll forward through items on the menus. - + (plus sign) -- Press + to move from the Menu selection to specific choices and to increase the value of a selected option. - (minus sign) -- Press to decrease the value of selected option.
+- Power -- Turns the display on and off. - Source -- Selects the applicable input source either VGA, HDMI, or DVI.
+Settings are saved automatically. - Up -- Press to move among the menus and from the menu selection to specific choices - Down -- Press to move among the menus and from the menu selection to specific choices. - + (plus sign) -- Press to move from the Menu selection to specific choices and to increase the value of a selected option. - - (minus sign) -- Press to move from the Menu selection to specific choices and to decrease the value of selected option. - Menu -- Shows or hides the onscreen display menu